Follow Natural Life Energy

 Role Of Iron In Immunity

 Definitive cause and effect between iron and immunity hasn’t been established, but there is an association between iron deficiency and impaired immunity.
-Iron deficiency may contribute to impaired T-cell functioning, which are the antigen-killing effects of the immune system.
+Iron deficiency may contribute to impaired T-cell functioning, which are the antigen-killing properties of the immune system.

 Iron Deficiency